SPECIAL TOPIC: DEGREES OF REWARDS AND PUNISHMENT

 The mystery of the Christian life is that the gospel is absolutely free in the finished work of Christ, but as we must respond to God's offer in Christ, we must also respond to God's empowerment for Christian living.
 The Christian life is as supernatural as is salvation, yet we must receive it and hold on to it.
 The free-but-cost-everything paradox is the mystery of rewards and sowing/reaping.

 We are not saved by good works, but for good works (cf. Eph.
 2:8-10).
 Good works are the evidence that we have met Him (cf. Matthew 7).
-Human merit in the area of salvation leads to destruction, but godly living which results from salvation is rewarded.
+Human merit in the area of salvation leads to destruction, but godly living is rewarded.